How to scale Product Demos

 • Successful Business (Coaching): as a former owner and CEO in the cybersecurity environment, my goal is to share my experience, help avoid mistakes and support decision makers in small companies (50-300 people) on their way.
 In the last 1-2 years it has become very clear to me what is important to me: mutual respect, communication at eye level and a good team.
 This sounds simple, but it is by no means always the case (then we don't fit together).
 I've also found that I prefer working with software vendors - because that's what I do best and where I can contribute the most.

-• Successful Business (Consulting): another level is the technical experience I can bring as a long-time (SAP) cybersecurity expert.
-I stopped diving into the depths of bits and bytes here a long time ago, but rather focus on helping IT decision makers make good decisions.
+• Successful Business (Consulting): another level is the professional experience that I can contribute as a long-time (SAP) cybersecurity expert.
+I stopped diving into the depths of bits and bytes a long time ago and instead focused on helping IT decision-makers make good decisions.
 Why does what need to be done?
 Who can help?
 What can happen if nothing is done?
-Etc. Once the "WHY" question is answered, the next steps are much easier to determine.
+Etc. Once the "WHY" question has been answered, the next steps are much easier to determine.

 • Successful Business (Investment): the third and last dimension in business for me is to invest in ideas.
 Not with huge sums of money (which I don't have), but helping an idea to the next level with small injections of money.
 Here, contact with the entrepreneur behind it is important to me.
 Is it really an entrepreneur?
 Is he on fire for his idea?
 If so, let's talk.